lubuntu-team/manual/source/3/3.2/3.2.1/LXQt_configuration_center.rst

-Chapter 3.2.1 LXQt configuration center
+Chapter 3.2.1 LXQt Configuration Center
 =======================================

 LXQt configuration center is an application with buttons that launches configuration options for lxqt the default desktop environment of Lubuntu.